ShockYoungCHN/6.824-23Summer/src/raft/problems.md

 3. Heartbeat: care about commitIndex, it is the index on the original log, and should be changed.

 Potential deadlock:
-in commit `5617c70`, snapshot will be taken when there are too many logs committed instinctively.
+in commit `5617c70`, snapshot will be taken when there are too many logs committed.
 This happens after you send a applyMsg to the state machine.
 Then test code will call snapshot(), which also requires lock.
-However, while sending applyMsg, the raft is already locked.
+However, while calling snapshot(), the raft is already locked around `rf.applyCh <- msg`.
 Thus deadlock happens.
+Therefore, when you put a applyMsg to the applyCh, you should release the lock first.

 I need to make a few changes, but due to the reason that my applyLog function is not well-designed (it will only be called after leader or follower update commitIndex) and releasing lock makes my code look ugly.
 I finally decide to set another goroutine to run applyLog.

 At very beginning, I have some misunderstanding about snapshot.
 I thought I have to store the snapshot inside raft leader.
 Well actually, the snapshot is stored in state machine.